radhelper/.github/profile/README.md

 ## Radiation Setup Helpers

-This GitHub repository contains tools designed to assist you in performing radiation tests on electronic devices.
+This GitHub repository contains tools for performing radiation tests on electronic devices.
-The scripts provided are intended to be used together.
-The diagram below illustrates how the libraries are designed to function in tandem.
+The scripts provided are designed to be used together, as illustrated in the diagram below.

 A **main server** will be located outside the beam room, connected via a local network.
 This server will run the [radiation-setup](https://github.com/radhelper/radiation-setup) scripts.
 These scripts control the operations of host devices inside the beam room and act as a watchdog for the applications and operating systems within the beam room.
 In case of a functional interruption of a host device, the **main server** will use Ethernet-controlled power switches to perform a hard power cycle of the host devices.

 In most setups, the **host devices** inside the beam room are positioned outside the main **beam line**.
 These host devices will run code built/linked with [libLogHelper](https://github.com/radhelper/libLogHelper).
-This library facilitates communication with the **main server** by sending heartbeat messages.
+This library do the communication with the **main server** by sending heartbeat messages.
 The **Devices Under Test (DUTs)** are the devices being tested.
 Any events involving the DUTs should be logged either on the host devices, on the server, or both.

 ![RadHelper tools usage](https://github.com/radhelper/.github/blob/main/profile/radhelper_overview_dark.jpg#gh-dark-mode-only)
 ![RadHelper tools usage](https://github.com/radhelper/.github/blob/main/profile/radhelper_overview_light.jpg#gh-light-mode-only)